-- Header in upper right hand corner on each page should include the name of your selected character and your name.
+- Header at the top of your paper should include the name of your selected filmmaker and your name.

 - Number the pages in the upper right hand corner of each page.

-- Category headings or subheadings as needed through the paper.
+- Category headings or subheadings as needed throughout the paper.

-- The paper should be written in APA style throughout as well (including in-text citations).
+- The paper should be written in APA style throughout your work including in-text citations.

 You should select at least three films featuring your character and compare and contrast conflicts, themes, and explore the character arc, character development, and character interpretations, etc.